ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 ```

 ### Calling Overloaded Java Methods
 The [Instantiating Java Classes](#instantiating-java-classes) section presents how to deal with overloaded constructors.
 You need to use the same approach to deal with overloaded Java methods.
 Let’s try to call the overloaded `append` methods in the `java.lang.StringBuffer` class.
-Here, is a subset of those methods.
+Below is a subset of those methods.

 ```java
 StringBuffer append(boolean b);